HEY GAME OF THRONES GEEKS, EVER WONDERED HOW JASON MOMOA GOT SO RIPPED TO PLAY KHAL DROGO IN GAME OF THRONES AND CONAN THE BARBARIAN?

 Of course you could perform the second upper-body session of the week on the Friday to leave both Saturday and Sunday as rest days if you are the type who is allergic to the gym on weekends.
 On your rest days you can perform some low intensity form of exercise, a walk or bike ride, but you WILL need your rest days especially after the first few sessions.

 Each workout will consist of 4 exercises (A,B,C and D) with each exercise performed for a total 110 reps before moving onto the next.
-440 total reps for the whole program.
+440 total reps per session.
+(That’s a lot for a workout fyi)

 Exercise A – 110reps